Interested in the various aspects

 Starbucks commissioned a study in 1995 to better understand the make up of the organic matter we call coffee grounds.
 The following is the result of an analysis of our used coffee grounds performed by the University of Washington College of Forest Resources:

 Creating your own compost will save you money and is easy to do!
 With compost starters available to help organically speed up the process, you can start reaping the benefits of your own compost in no time.
 Your plants and the environment will thank you.
-This infographic shares intriguing facts regarding home compost production and its benefits.

 This is the place to go if you have a question you want to ask about composting or please visit if you just want to browse through readers questions and responses.